prathamesh-sonpatki/o11y-wiki/README.md

 ### APM

-APM or Application Performance monitoring is a software tool which measures and tracks application's performance.
+APM or Application Performance monitoring is a software tool which measures and tracks application’s performance.
 It helps understand answers related to how the application is performing in real time.

 ### Alertmanager